 I would say that it is best practice always to start an elevated Powershell window, to not run into any unexpected issues.

-The only time I would not recommend this if you are testing a script with the intent of running as a regular user.
+The only time I would not recommend this if you are testing a script intending to run as a regular user.

 It is also possible to add a snippet in a script to check if the current session is running in elevated mode.

-Elevate Powershell to an administrator through the Windows Search
+- Elevate Powershell to an administrator through Windows Search

 The easiest way to start elevated Powershell windows is by searching for it.